Home » San Francisco » San Francisco Aquarium tickets

 The Sea Lion Center is open daily from 10 am to 5 pm, and educational programs start four times a day – at 10.30 am, 12.30 pm, 2.30 pm, and 4.40 pm.

-At Sea Lion Center, visitors can learn everything about the wild creatures through interactive displays, educational videos, and fascinating presentations.
+At Sea Lion Center, visitors can learn everything about wild creatures through interactive displays, educational videos, and fascinating presentations.

 Besides all the learning, you can also watch the fascinating animals eat and sleep and listen to their barks.